-7. The 33 land borders that remain closed. [item 7 substituted by section 5 of Government Notice 1421 of 2020] 8.
-Initiation practices and post-initiation practices (imigidi) except as specifically allowed in regulations 73 and 85. [item 8 substituted by section 9 of Government Notice 1370 of 2020] 9.
-Passenger ships for international leisure purposes, excluding small crafts, inline with health and border law enforcement protocols.
-10. Attendance of any sporting event by spectators.
-11. International sport, arts and culture events involving countries with a high COVID-19 infection and transmission rate are prohibited.
-12. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
-13. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.
+Specific exclusions 1.
+Night vigils.
+2. After-funeral gatherings including "after- tears" gatherings.
+3. Night clubs.
+4. The land borders that remain closed, excluding the land borders contemplated in regulation 78(1).
+5. Passenger ships for international leisure purposes, excluding small crafts, in line with health and border law enforcement.
+6. Attendance of any sporting event by spectators.
+7. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+8. Exclusions relating to education servises issued by the Cabinet members responses to the cabinet me

-[Table 4 added by section 5 of Government Notice 999 of 2020, amended by section 3 of Government Notice 1053 of 2020, by section 3 of Government Notice 1104 of 2020, by section 5 of Government Notice 1199 of 2020 and substituted by section 5 of Government Notice 1290 of 2020 and by section 13 of Government Notice 1346 of 2020]
+[Table 4 added by section 5 of Government Notice 999 of 2020, amended by section 3 of Government Notice 1053 of 2020, by section 3 of Government Notice 1104 of 2020, by section 5 of Government Notice 1199 of 2020, by section 9 of Government Notice 1370 of 2020 and by section 5 of Government Notice 1421 of 2020 and substituted by section 5 of Government Notice 1290 of 2020, by section 13 of Government Notice 1346 of 2020 and by section 4 of Government Notice R152 of 2021]